This is the one and only Excellence in Broadcasting Network, and it's Friday.

 Congress doesn't have the right constitutionally to intervene in the private sector the way they are doing and did.

-Now the Heritage Foundation piece here says the only thing that truly surprised us after the legislation's passage was just how quickly our worst fears were realized.
+Now, the Heritage Foundation piece here says the only thing that truly surprised us after the legislation's passage was just how quickly our worst fears were realized.

-Even worse is what is not yet in the health care bill, but is desperately wanted by Obama.
+Even worse is what is not yet in the health care bill, but is desperately wanted by Obama, a super-empowered Medicare payment advisory commission that is specifically designed to save money in an apolitical technocratic way.

-Is this what the framers of the Constitution had in Mind.
+Is this what the framers of the Constitution had in mind?

 Let me translate this for you.

-How much, where they go, as a matter of legislation.
+Right now, Congress decides on Medicare payments, how much, where they go, as a matter of legislation.

 Obama wants to set up a panel of people, czars, that were not accountable to anybody, that will make these decisions.